 If you have an emotional or psychological condition, an emotional support animal can be a great therapeutic option for you.
-Having comforting animals around has been proven to enhance dopamine levels.
+The presence of comforting animals has been proven to enhance dopamine levels.
 This means that keeping a furry friend at your side can decrease anxiety and stabilize your emotions.
-That is what having an emotional support can be a major asset for many people.
+That is what having an emotional support animal can be a major asset for many people.

 While they can be a great source of support, dealing with the logistics of having emotional support animals can be tricky at times.
 There is a lot of confusion about the difference between emotional support animals and service dogs, as well as which places emotional support animals get access to legally.